scalalandio/chimney/docs/docs/cookbook.md

     }
     ```

-the transformation is pretty straightforward both directions:
+the transformation is pretty straightforward in both directions:

 !!! example